-During term time the DSL or DDSL should always be available (during school hours) for staff in the school to discuss any safeguarding concerns.
+During term time the DSL or DDSL should always be available (during school hours) for staff in the school to discuss any safeguarding concerns and will ensure that there are appropriate cover arrangements for out of hours activities.
 It is a matter for individual schools and the DSL to arrange adequate and appropriate cover arrangements for any out of hours/out of term activities.